Many people think they’ve seen a Total Solar Eclipse. They haven’t.

 A Total Solar Eclipse timetable is exactly the same in every way except for the middle few minutes.
 While the Moon never covers the Sun during a Partial eclipse — hence the name — during a Total Solar Eclipse, the Moon momentarily completely fits across the Sun.
 It makes a huge, huge difference to what you see.
 Why?
 Totality.

-1 — The Solar Corona: the position of the Moon allows you to see the Sun for what it is; not a yellow light that’s too strong to look at, but a crisp, white star floating in space, with energy billowing out from its surface.
+The position of the Moon allows you to see the Sun for what it is; not a yellow light that’s too strong to look at, but a crisp, white star floating in space, with energy billowing out from its surface.

 During Totality, the Sun looks like a surreal white flower floating in space.
 It’s astounding, and it lasts only a few minutes before normality returns.
 It’s brief, but it’s worth crossing oceans for.

 So do you still think you’ve seen a Total Solar Eclipse?
-If you haven’t, get yourself to the USA on August 21, 2017 to experience Totality; it’s nature’s most profoundly shocking event.
+If you haven’t, get yourself to Mexico, the US or Canada on April 8, 2024 to experience Totality; it’s nature’s most profoundly shocking event.